-Michael James a while ago asked is Half Price Meat Safe (as his lovely wife had started purchasing cheap meat, but he wasn’t sure how safe it might be)? Â I snickered at the posting, since I know his wife and thought her legendary frugality had gone off the deep end this time, however, in reflection, she does have a point.
+Michael James a while ago asked is Half Price Meat Safe (as his lovely wife had started purchasing cheap meat, but he wasn’t sure how safe it might be)? Â I snickered at the posting since I know his wife and thought her legendary frugality had gone off the deep end this time.
+However, in reflection, she does have a point.

 Cheap Meat or Old Meat?

 My wife started buying this produce a while ago, as a way to extend our tight grocery budget.
-The meat seemed fine to eat and so far we have not picked up any tapeworms or other parasites, so this seems to be a good way for a family to stretch it’s grocery budget.
+The meat seemed fine to eat, and so far, we have not picked up any tapeworms or other parasites, so this seems to be a good way for a family to stretch its grocery budget.

-We eat the meat that evening (we are not gamblers, I don’t think the meat would last another 24 hours), that would be my major caveat to the whole scheme. Â I don’t think we’ll start buying day old bread, however, we do typically have a look at the “mark down” items in the bakery section as well (with the same caveat about eatingÂ the goods quickly).
+We eat the meat that evening (we are not gamblers, I don’t think the meat would last another 24 hours).
+That would be my major caveat to the whole scheme. Â I don’t think we’ll start buying day-old bread.
+However, we do typically have a look at the “mark down” items in the bakery section as well (with the same caveat about eatingÂ the goods quickly).

 Next Cheap Challenge

-My completeÂ loathing of paying Bank Fees I have already written about many times, and I am looking at my cell phone bill wondering whether that is the next area to get CHEAP on, we shall see.
-If I could find a cell phone in a bargain bin, that would work, I would buy it!
+My completeÂ loathing of paying Bank Fees I have already been written about many times, and I am looking at my cell phone bill, wondering whether that is the next area to get CHEAP on.
+We shall see.
+If I could find a cell phone in a bargain bin that would work, I would buy it!